 Have you heard the expression “eat your green frog”?

 Mark Twain once said that if the first thing you do each morning is to eat a live frog, you can go through the day with the satisfaction of knowing that it will probably be the worst thing that is going to happen to you all day long.
-Your “frog” is your biggest, most important task, the one you are most likely to procrastinate on if you don’t do something about it.
+Your “frog” is your biggest, most important task, the one you are most likely to avoid or procrastinate on.

 - Difficult Conversations (typically receiving or giving feedback)